jonasnick/natural-bodybuilder/README.md

 # natural-bodybuilder

-This is just a thing I wrote on a train ride to come up with a recipe for my new blender and avoid having to cook when arriving home.
+~~This is just a thing I wrote on a train ride to come up with a recipe for my new blender and avoid having to cook when arriving home.
-Spaghetti code but appears to work.
+Spaghetti code but appears to work~~ (EDIT: turns out this project wasn't a waste of time.
+I've been using it a couple of times per week in the last few months and skeptical coworkers seem to enjoy the results).
 Uses simple greedy search.

 Usage